 6. Head to the Museum

 Brussels has over 80 museums to explore.
 There are museums focusing on everything from comic strips to Art Nouveau and a ton of art galleries.
-Three top choices are the Royal Museums of the Fine Arts, the Museum of Musical Instrument and the Museum of the City of Brussels.
+The three top choices are the Royal Museums of the Fine Arts, the Museum of Musical Instrument, and the Museum of the City of Brussels.
 The Royal Museums of the Fine Arts showcases Flemish and Belgian artists and is arranged by centuries.
 The Museum of Musical Instruments is located in an old Art Nouveau department store and holds over 9,000 pieces.
 Try wearing the headphones to hear what each instrument sounded like.
 There’s also a restaurant on the top floor with one of the best views of Brussels.

 Yes, one of the top things to do in Brussels is to visit Manneken-Pis, a statue of a little boy peeing.
 Created in 1618, the original statue is on display at The Museum of the City of Brussels, while the one tourists flock to is from 1965.
 Manneken-Pis goes to show you just how great a sense of humor the people of Brussels have.
 He even has a ton of costumes that he can be seen wearing on various occasions.
 Fun fact: he has a little sister who is lesser known.
 Jeannke-Pis is a modern fountain and statue of a little girl squatting to pee.
 She’s located near the Delirium Café.